inoryy/inoryy.github.io/content/home/about.md

 # Biography

-I have started my career path as a self-taught web developer, specializing with [Symfony](https://symfony.com/) web framework.
+I have started my career path as a self-taught web developer, specializing with Symfony web framework.
-I have worked on projects of various scale, including online education platforms, 360° virtual tour guides, and fitness planners.
-During this time I have made numerous contributions the open-source community, both directly to the projects I've relied upon, and releasing my own projects.
+I have worked on projects of various scale in many different domains such as finance, education and health.
+During this time I have actively participated in the open-source community, contributing to projects I used, and releasing my own projects for others to use.

-Eventually I have decided to pivot my career and take an active part in research and development of a field I am passionate about: artificial intelligence.
+Eventually I have decided to pivot my career and take an active part in research and development of a field I am very passionate about: artificial intelligence.
 To fulfill this goal I have had to catch up on missed education, starting from bachelor's degree.

-I have decided to pursue an undergraduate degree in Mathematical Statistics, complementing practical skills with strong theoretical foundation.
+I have opted to pursue an undergraduate degree in Mathematical Statistics, complementing my programming skills with strong mathematical foundation.
-This summer I have defended the bachelor's thesis and am confident I have made the right choice.
+In summer of 2018 I have successfully defended my [bachelor's thesis](https://github.com/inoryy/bsc-thesis).

-With solid mathematical background I can now fill in the blanks in programming skills while working on a research-focused MSc thesis.
+With solid theoretical background I can now fill in the blanks in my computer science knowledge, while working on a research-focused masters thesis.